home-assistant/home-assistant.io/source/_integrations/nut.markdown

 ha_integration_type: device
 ---

-The Network UPS Tools (NUT) integration allows you to monitor and manage a UPS (battery backup) using a [NUT](https://networkupstools.org/) server.
-It enables you to view their status, receive notifications about important events, and execute commands as device actions.
+The Network UPS Tools (NUT) integration allows you to monitor and manage a UPS (battery backup) using a [NUT] https://networkupstools.org/) server.
+It lets you view their status, receives notifications about important events, and execute commands as device actions.

 {% include integrations/config_flow.md %}